openfga/.github/GOVERNANCE.md

 The @core team is concerned with the codebase and technical implementation details for the product.

 *Responsibilities include:*
-- review RFCs or delegate their review to a more relevant team
+- Review RFCs or delegate their review to a more relevant team
-- reach consensus and usher each RFC through the resolution process
+- Reach consensus and usher each RFC through the resolution process
-- collaborate with @community to collect feedback for RFCs
+- Collaborate with @community to collect feedback for RFCs
-- ensure RFCs are acceptable to maintain
+- Ensure RFCs are acceptable to maintain
-- govern OpenFGA repos
+- Govern OpenFGA repos
 - PR review and merging
-- curating releases
+- Curating releases
-- receive security reports, triage them, and respond in accordance to the [Security Policy](https://github.com/openfga/community/security/policy)
+- Receive security reports, triage them, and respond in accordance to the [Security Policy](https://github.com/openfga/community/security/policy)

 Secondary priorities involve collaborating with @product on the roadmap, user research, and iterating on the product experience.